Mistakes happen, allegations happen faster.

-What is Professional Liability Insurance?
+What is Errors and Omissions Insurance?

-Professional Liability insurance provides coverage for things like:
+Professional liability insurance provides coverage for things like:

-- Errors,
+- Errors

-- Omissions,
+- Omissions

-- Misrepresentation,
+- Misrepresentation

-- Negligent professional advice that leads to a loss.
+- Negligent professional advice that leads to a loss

 It is worth noting that E&O insurance will NOT cover instances of intentional misconduct, dishonesty, or fraud.

-General Liability vs Professional Liability
+General Liability vs Errors & Omissions Insurance

 Let’s look at two hypothetical liability insurance claims to untangle the difference between these two essential coverages.